 For an AP with dot11MultiBSSIDImplemented equal to true, if the RU is intended for more than one associated STA in any of its BSSs that is not a recipient of an individually addressed RU, the parameter STA_ID is set to 0 for transmitted BSSID or to the value of the BSSID Index field corresponding to that BSS (see 9.4.2.73 (Multiple BSSID-Index element)) for a nontransmitted BSSID.
 The number of such elements shall not exceed the maximum number of BSSs of the multiple BSSID set.

-For an AP with dot11MultiBSSIDImplemented equal to true, if the RU is intended for more than one associated STA on any of its BSSs, the parameter STA_ID is set to 2047.
+For an AP with dot11MultiBSSIDImplemented equal to true, if the RU is intended for more than one associated STA on any of its BSSs that is not the recipient of an individually addressed RU or another broadcast RU corresponding to parameter STA_ID equal 0 or equal to the BSSID Index of a BSSID in a multiple BSSID set, the parameter STA_ID is set to 2047.

 The parameter STA_ID values between 2008 and 2044 are reserved.